Ruby on Rails Tutorial

 gem command, Bundler will automatically install the latest version of the gem.
 Unfortunately, gem updates often cause minor but potentially confusing breakage, so in this tutorial we’ll include explicit version numbers known to work, as seen in Listing 1.5 (which also omits the commented-out lines from Listing 1.4).

-Gemfilewith an explicit version of each Ruby gem.
+Gemfilewith an explicit version for each Ruby gem.

 We’ve also changed